alokkumar-github/unix-shellScripting/README.md

-less <file> : Used to view the file on terminal (especially for big files) ( up/down arrow is used to go through the file line by line & tab is used to view The file page by page & “g” is used to go to the beginning of the file & “G” is Used to go to the end of the file & /<string> is

-used to search for the string in File from top to bottom & ?<string> is used to search from down to top)
+less <file> : Used to view the file on terminal (especially for big files) ( up/down arrow is used to go through the file line by line & tab is used to view The file page by page & “g” is used to go to the beginning of the file & “G” is Used to go to the end of the file & /<string> is used to search for the string in File from top to bottom & ?<string> is used to search from down to top) q to return

 find (see man find, finds files and/or directories using a variety of methods, most commonly by name, e.g. find . -name "somepattern*.someext" -type f <-- finds files with that name pattern in the current directory and all accessible subdirectories)
 93. find <path> -name <file> : Used to find the location of the file in a particular path